BCghadmin/mkdocs-bc/docs/banklink/banklink_index.en.md

 ### Bank Account Configuration

 Open the Bank Accounts list and access the card for the bank account to be integrated.
-Fill in the Bank Interface block:
+Fill in the OIXIO Bank Interface block:

-![Bank account configuration example][2]
+![Bank account configuration example][5]

 The following fields must be completed on the bank account card:

--   Payment instruction message numbers
+-   Credit Transfer Msg.
+Nos.
--   Bank account posting group
+-   Bank Acc.
+Posting Group
--   SWIFT code
+-   SWIFT Code
 -   IBAN
--   Bank statement import format
+-   Bank Statement Import Format
--   Payment export format
+-   Payment Export Format

-### Queue Entries
+### Job Queue Entries

-Set the queue entries for the respective bank to the ready state.
+Set the job queue entries for the respective bank to the ready state.

-![Queue entry example][3]
+![Queue entry example][6]

 ## Exporting Payments to the Bank

-In the Payment Journal worksheet, check **Allow Payment Export** to enable sending the payment file to the bank and **Check Payment Statuses Before Posting** to verify the payment status before posting.
+In the Payment Journal Batches, check **Allow Payment Export** to enable sending the payment file to the bank and **Check Payment Statuses** to verify the payment status before posting.

-![Payment Journal example][4]
+![Payment Journal example][7]

 Complete the Payment Journal with payments to be made, either manually or by suggesting payments for a vendor.

-To send the payment file to the bank, select **Bank -- Send to Bank...** from the menu bar.
+To send the payment file to the bank, select **Bank - Send to Bank...** from the menu bar.

-![Send to Bank example][5]
+![Send to Bank example][8]

 Payments are sent to the bank in an unsigned state.
 They must be separately approved and executed in the bank.

 After the payment file is sent to the bank, the Payment Journal factbox will display payment status information after a short while.

-![Payment status example][6]
+![Payment status example][9]

 Possible payment statuses: